J. F. Johnston

 J. F. Johnston (c.
 1840 – ?) was an English amateur golfer who played in the mid-to-late 19th century.
 Johnston placed sixth in the 1862 Open Championship.

-Early life
+Career

 Johnston was born in England, circa 1840.

-Golf career

-1862 Open Championship

 The 1862 Open Championship was the third Open Championship and was again held at Prestwick Golf Club, Ayrshire, Scotland.
 Four professionals and four amateurs contested the event, with Tom Morris, Sr. winning the championship for the second time, by 13 shots from Willie Park, Sr. Johnston carded rounds of 64-69-75=208.

-Death
+He tied for 10th at the 1863 Open Championship, representing Ayrshire.

 Johnston's dates of birth and death are unknown.